Swan maiden: Hungary

-A Hungarian tale ("Fisher Joe") tells about an orphan who catches a magical fish that reveals itself as a lovely maiden.
+A Hungarian tale ("Fisher Joe") tells of an orphan who catches a magical fish that reveals itself to be a lovely maiden.
 A second Magyar tale, "Fairy Elizabeth", is close to the general swan maiden story, only dealing with pigeon-maidens instead.
 In a third tale, Az örökbefogadott testvérek ("The adoptive brothers"), the main protagonist, Miklós, dreams that the Queen of the Fairies and her handmaidens come to his side in the form of swans and transform into beautiful women.

-In the Hungarian tale Ráró Rózsa, the king promises his only son to a devil-like character that rescues him from danger.
+In the Hungarian tale Ráró Rózsa, the king promises his only son to a devil-like character who rescues him from danger.
 Eighteen years pass, and it is time for the prince to fulfill his father's promise.
 The youth bides his time in a stream and awaits the arrival of three black cranes, the devil's three daughters in disguise, to fetch the garments of the youngest.

 In another tale, Tündér Ilona és Argyilus ("Fairy Ilona and Argyilus"), Prince Argyilus (hu) is tasked by his father, the king, with discovering what has been stealing the precious apples from his prized apple tree.
 One night, the prince sees thirteen black ravens flying to the tree.
 As soon as he captures the thirteenth one, it transforms into the beautiful golden-haired Fairy Ilona.
 A variant of the event also happens in Tündér Ilona és a királyfi ("Fairy Ilona and the Prince").

 In the tale A zöldszakállú király ("The Green-Bearded King"), the king is forced to surrender his son to the devil king after it spares the man's life.
 Years later, the prince comes across a lake where seven wild ducks with golden plumage left their skins on the shores to bathe in the form of maidens.

 In the tale A tizenhárom hattyú ("The Thirteen Swans"), collected by Hungarian journalist Elek Benedek, after his sister was kidnapped, Miklós finds work as a cowherd.
 On one occasion, when he leads the cows to graze, he sees thirteen swans flying about an apple tree.
 The swans, then, change their shapes into twelve beautiful maidens and the Queen of the Fairies.